The Fast Friends Method

 The best way to discover people’s interests is by asking open-ended questions.
 Here’s how:

 Once you get a sense of what they’re into, ask open-ended follow-up questions to learn more.
 This will deepen the conversation into a specific topic.
 You don’t even have to know anything about the topic.
 You just have to be curious.
-It’s okay to make mistakes or not know the answers.
+It’s okay to make mistakes or guess wrong.
 After all, you’re either learning something new, or at least you’re learning about someone else’s unique perspective on it.
-Ask follow-up questions, and if one question doesn’t land, try another.
+You want to get them talking and discover something interesting about them.
+So ask follow-up questions, and if one question doesn’t land, try another.

 Be a Good Listener

-As you listen, try to understand what things mean to them, rather than what they all reminds you of.
+Try to understand what it means to them, rather than what it reminds you of.

 Every time you talk with someone, there are really two conversations happening simultaneously:

-Real connection begins when focus mainly on the interaction you’re having, rather than getting swept away by thoughts that aren’t connected.
-That might sound simple—but it’s actually a practice because your mind will automatically jump in with:
+Real connection begins when you focus mainly on the interaction you’re having, rather than getting swept away by your own thoughts.
+That might sound simple—but it’s actually a discipline and a practice because your mind will automatically jump in with:

 That’s normal.
 Our brains are always trying to relate things back to ourselves.
 But when you immediately share those thoughts, you pull the attention away from them and make it about you.
 There’s nothing inherently wrong with that.
-But until you get to know them, you don’t know whether what you have to share will be relevant to them or not.
-Even if what you say is kind or enthusiastic, it can interrupt the thread they were following.
-Instead, let your curiosity follow their lead.
+But until you get to know them, you don’t know whether what you have to share will create connection or difference.
+Even if what you say is kind or enthusiastic, it can interrupt the train of thought they were following.
+Instead, let your curiosity lead.
 Ask yourself:

 Connection starts by listening.
 So put your phone down.
 Make relaxed eye contact.
-Ask simple, open questions.
-Be a little more quiet and follow their train of thought just a little longer than feels automatic.
+Ask questions more than making statements.
+Be a little quiet and follow their train of thought just a little longer than feels automatic.
 You’ll be surprised how much more people share when they have the space, and your responses will be more natural when you’re not rushing to insert your first thoughts.
 Your goal isn’t to impress, fix, or perform.
-Your goal is listening to understand.
+Your goal is listening to understand and respond thoughtfully.

 Demonstrate Understanding